 6. Depending on the type of detox you are doing, try not to snack frequently.
 Instead, value the feeling of hunger a little.
 It is the sign that your digestive fire or Agni is strengthening.
 When it is not busy digesting food, Agni will start cleansing any toxin (ama) you have in your body.
 So let it do its work.

 7. Life does not have to be dull, even without oil, sugar, or even salt.
 Experiment with different spices, which help enliven digestive fire and aid regular elimination.
+Check out this sesame-nori seasoning, for example, or this cinnamon-maca spice mix.
 Use these spices in detox-friendly soups, oil-free salad dressings, and dips.

 8. I take triphala at night to help remove toxic ama that has accumulated in body tissues.
 Triphala also specifically cleanses the digestive tract.
 In fact, it is said to be a rejuvenator for the digestion.
 Besides that, even on non-detox days, I take nettle leaf in my water- this helps to flush out toxins, and is especially helpful during seasonal changes.
 One other product I use regularly, and not only while detoxing, is detox water drops from Sakara.
 It has chlorophyll in it, which helps with digestion, gut health, and liver function.
 AND, surprisingly, it tastes quite good?!
 You might also consider a supplement like Hum Daily Cleanse or Flatter Me during your detox days.